-Dr. Elizabeth Yuko is a bioethicist and writer, a staff writer/editor at Thrive Global, and Adjunct Professor of Ethics at Fordham University.
+Dr. Elizabeth Yuko is a bioethicist and writer, and Adjunct Professor of Ethics at Fordham University.
 She has been published in The New York Times, The Washington Post, Rolling Stone, The Atlantic, Playboy, Ms. Magazine, Salon and Refinery29 among others.
 She was previously the Health & Sex Editor for SheKnows Media.

 Dr. Yuko is also the founding editor of the Ethics & Society blog.
 She earned a Ph.D. in bioethics at Dublin City University (Ireland) in 2012, as well as an LL.M. in migration law, and an M.A. in international security and conflict studies from Dublin City University in 2009 and 2007, respectively.
 Dr. Yuko has published on bioethics regulations in Ireland and Europe, issues of consent and residual biological materials, research ethics, and the ethics of mental health therapies.
 She serves as an external ethics expert for the European Research Council and is a member of the Advisory Board of the Global Bioethics Initiative.